Autism Center – Clinical Program

 - Social Kids Club: Weekly virtual social skills program.
 Children and adolescents are paired with 2 or 3 peers for 6-week group session module.
 Peers are matched by age and interest.

 - TURNN Group: TURNN (Tolerating Uncertainty and Returning to a New Normal) is an 8-session weekly group.
 Content is specific to coping with issues related to COVID-19 and building the necessary skills to successfully transition from home back into the community.

 - Bridges Parent Coaching: 6-session program that bridges skills from the child’s existing service programs (EI, CPSE, private ABA) into daily life by coaching parents on ways to set up the home and interact with their children to promote joint engagement, communication, interaction and functional play skills.

 - Milestone Daily Living Skills Support: 6-session program targeted to improve specific adaptive or daily living skills, such as: toilet training, sleep, personal hygiene, dressing, home safety and wearing a mask.

 - Let’s Talk Autism: 4-session program specifically for parents and caregivers of individuals on the spectrum.
 Includes a review of evidence-based treatment and educational programming, how to continue programming during this time of crisis, strategies that can be used at home to set children up for success, and tools for navigating the IEP/educational planning process.

 Services we provide

-Children with autism spectrum disorders sometimes require support from a variety of professionals.
-We can help connect families to additional services in the community, including early intervention, vocational services, support groups, occupational therapy, or other providers.
+Children with autism spectrum disorder sometimes require support from a variety of professionals.
+We can help connect families to additional services in the community, including early intervention, vocational services, support groups, occupational therapy, and other providers.
 Our Service Navigator has specialized knowledge of the options and opportunities within the New York City metropolitan area.